Qasim al-Araji

-Qasim Mohammad Jalal al-Araji Hussaini is an Iraqi politician, former head of the Iraqi Interior Ministry, and a senior member of the Badr Organization.
+Qasim Mohammad Jalal al-Araji al-Hussaini (born 3 March 1964 in Kut) is an Iraqi politician, former head of the Iraqi Interior Ministry, and a senior member of the Badr Organization.
+Since July 2020, al-Araji has been Iraq’s National Security Advisor.

 History

 Education and Iran–Iraq War

 He was born around 1963 in Kut, southern Iraq.
 He studied accounting at the Ayatollah Motahhari University in Iran, and Islamic studies at the Imam Kadhim Institute.

 His official biography claims he moved to Iran shortly after the 1979 Iranian Revolution, but it is believed he was actually a soldier in the Iraqi army in 1984 and fought in the Iran–Iraq War.
 He was captured by Iran and pledged allegiance to the government, joining the pro-Iranian Badr Organisation.
 He received military training in camps of the Islamic Revolutionary Guard Corps.
 He fought against Iraq for the remainder of the war, later carrying out intelligence work against the government of Saddam Hussein.